 If you count the years that I’ve been writing garbage, that should make up for 13 long years.

 However, I only started writing seriously back in 2013.
-That should make for five years of relatively careful work…
+That should make for more than six and a half years of relatively careful work…

 4. Are you published?